 - Not signaling before changing lanes.

 - Changing lanes without checking surrounding traffic for cars.
 This can involve not checking a rearview mirror or blind spot.
 Some drivers may take a chance and switch lanes because traffic is light.

 - Not staying in one’s lane.
 Drivers can swerve or partially drift into another lane for several reasons.
 They may be distracted by their phones, feel sleepy, or be driving under the influence.

 - Two vehicles trying to enter the same lane simultaneously.

 Many unsafe lane change accidents happen on highways.
-Because of the higher rate of speed, these collisions can cause chain reactions and multi-car accidents.
+Because of the higher rates of speed, these collisions can cause chain reactions and multi-car accidents.